jbrinkman/agentic-workshop-starter/README.md

-# Windsurf & Agentic AI Workshop - Starter Project
+# Agentic Workshop Starter

-Welcome to the workshop!
-This is a full-stack web application starter built with modern technologies to help you learn how to build applications using Windsurf and Agentic AI.
+A clean, modern full-stack web application template built with React, TypeScript, Express, and Tailwind CSS.
+This starter provides a solid foundation with all the tooling configured, ready for you to build upon during the workshop.

 ## 🚀 Tech Stack